No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 ## Decision Drivers

 - **Ease of use:** Prefer a framework that has a short learning curve and is flexible enough to accommodate fluctuating requirements
-- **Appearance:** Must be a framework that easily allow to make a modern and good-looking UI
+- **Appearance:** Must be a framework that can be used to easily make a modern and good-looking UI
-- **Feature set:** Prefer a framework with a wide array of UI element to choose from
+- **Feature set:** Prefer a framework with a wide array of UI elements to choose from
 - **Documentation and help:** Prefer a framework with clear documentation and an active community that can help with questions
-- **Programming Language(s):** Must be a framework that can be written in one or more the chosen languages (Refer to: [Build Using Go and TypeScript](20240101-build-using-go-and-typescript.md)).
-Prefer a framework in a single language, but a framework that is divided into a backend language and a UI language is acceptable as long it allows the developer (No-Cash-7970) to use her past development experience.
+- **Programming Language(s):** Must be a framework that can be written in one or more of the chosen languages (Refer to: [Build Using Go and TypeScript](20240101-build-using-go-and-typescript.md)).
+Prefer a framework in a single language, but a framework that is divided into a backend language and a frontend UI language is acceptable as long it allows the developer (No-Cash-7970) to use her past development experience.
-- **Cross-platform:** Must be able to be compiled on Linux, Mac and Windows
+- **Cross-platform:** Must compile for Linux, Mac and Windows
 - **Free and open source:** Must be a framework where the code can be examined and the license allows for commercial use

 ## Considered Options